-Questions may be combined to create longer units, that enable pupils to go deeper.
-There is no expectation that every question will be afforded the same length of time, or that all questions will be covered.
-Schools should ensure that the core introductory units are taught and that by the end of Lower Key Stage 2 pupils have encountered Christianity, Hindu Dharma, Islam, Judaism and Sikhi.
-In Upper Key stage 2 schools have more choice, and it is here that topics can be approached more thematically, allowing for work on a choice of Abrahamic and a choice of Dharmic religions alongside Christianity.
+Questions may be combined to create longer units to enable pupils to go deeper.
+There is no expectation that every question be afforded the same amount of time, or that schools will be able to cover all of the questions.
+Schools should ensure that the core introductory units are taught and that by the end of Lower Key Stage 2 pupils have encountered systematic study of Christianity, Hindu Dharma, Islam, Judaism and Sikhi.
+In Upper Key Stage 2, the syllabus is designed so that topics can be approached more thematically.
 There are similarly themed questions across the religions, so schools can choose to look at the same topic in two different religions, either in the same unit or in consecutive units across the year.
-Religions have been allocated to key stages so that there is coverage of all the religions recommended by the end of Key Stage 2.
-Non-religious worldviews do not need to be taught in every year group but should have dedicated time devoted to them within a phase.
-It is not sufficient to just include non-religious worldviews as part of a unit on a religion or to think that teaching objectively covers this requirement.
+Non-religious worldviews are also included within the Agreed Syllabus; these do not need to be taught in every year group but should have dedicated curriculum time within each key stage.
+It is not sufficient to include non-religious worldviews as part of a unit on religion or to think that teaching from a neutral stance covers this requirement.
+So that children can gain a deep understanding of the place of religions and non-religious worldviews, these have been allocated to key stages so that all religions and worldviews not covered in Key Stage 3 are given time in Key Stage 2.

 The syllabus is designed to be able to be used by all types of schools.
 There are more questions suggested for Christianity to allow Voluntary Controlled Church of England schools to offer sufficient content to meet the requirements of the Church of England Statement of Entitlement (2019).
 While Christianity should be the main religion taught in all schools, there is no requirement for all the Christianity units to be covered by community schools.
 These schools may choose how to balance the religions and worldviews required but should bear in mind the requirement to enable pupils to make progress in what may be deemed to be 'collectively enough' content.
-This means that in Upper Key stage 2, schools may choose to offer two units of Christianity each year, and two of each of the other religions suggested.
+This means that in Upper Key Stage 2, schools may choose to offer two units of Christianity each year, and two of each of the other religions suggested.
 Where a religion is not chosen as the focus of study, there should be many references to it and opportunities to revisit prior learning.